 The UAS includes special-purpose samples of Native Americans and Los Angeles County families with young children.
 In the case of the former, ABS recruitment targets zip codes with a higher proportion of Native Americans; non-Native American primary respondents in these zip codes are not invited to join.
 For the latter, this sample is recruited using birth records information from the State of California, which provides addresses of households in Los Angeles County where children were born during the previous five years.

 Thus far, the recruitment has comprised of several sample batches.
 Full, real-time details for each sample batch can be viewed here (may take several moments to load).

 UAS recruitment procedures were revised in 2018.
 A pdf version of UAS recruitment procedures associated with sample batches prior to MSG 2018-08 is available here).
+A presentation about UAS recruitment methods, including results of recruitment experiments may be downloaded as a pdf.
 Current UAS recruiting procedures are provided below (a pdf version is available here)):